Use 5 factors such as training and availability to qualify team members as "Recommended" for shifts.

 3. Unavailability

 Unavailability is a way to communicate periods in which the team member would prefer not to be scheduled to work.
-This could be a one-off event such as "kids school athletics carnival" or a recurring event such as "weekly Friday university tutorial".
+This could be a one-off event such as "school athletics carnival" or a recurring event such as "weekly Friday university tutorial".

 When you assign someone to a shift during a period that they’ve indicated as “unavailable,” you will see the below warning: